You are here: Home Diseases Diabetes Mellitus

 Diet plays an important role in keeping your pet's diabetes well regulated.
 Because insulin requirements change depending on the amount and type of food eaten, a consistent, high-quality diet that the pet will reliably eat is important.
 The healthier and more consistent the diet, the easier it will be to control the blood glucose.
 Many veterinarians will recommend using one of the foods that are made for Diabetic Dogs.
 These foods typically are very high in soluble fiber.

 An excellent tool to help in regulating your dog, is to learn to test their blood glucose.
 Home blood glucose monitoring should be performed in consultation with your veterinarian.
+Continuous glucose monitoring is now possible in dogs and can help fine tune diabetes care.

 Management